felicity-borg/BatchSparkScoringPredictiveMaintenance/README.md

-# Build a Spark Machine Learning Model for Predicive Maintenance using Azure Databricks and Azure Machine Learning
+# Build a Spark Machine Learning Model for Predictive Maintenance using Azure Databricks and Azure Machine Learning

 ## Overview